uperl/File-Which/README.md

 # CAVEATS

-This module has no non-core requirements for Perl 5.6.2 onwards.
+This module has no non-core requirements for Perl 5.6.2 and better.

 This module is fully supported back to Perl 5.8.1.
 It may work on 5.8.0.
 It should work on Perl 5.6.x and I may even test on 5.6.2.
 I will accept